fuchstraumer/fuchstraumer.github.io/_posts/2018-9-2-Shader-Toolchain.md

 #### Resource Groups - Attempt #2

 First, I knew I would need to improve how I handled resources.
+We would now have to start tracking resources

 #### Resource Groups - Lua version